JWST occultation reveals unforeseen complexity in Chariklo's ring system: Methods

 where $p'(\lambda)$ is the wavelength-specific opacity, obtained from the model optical depths as $p'(\lambda)$\,=\,$1-e^{-\tau(\lambda)}$.

-First, we used single-grain models with sizes between 0.2 and 10 $\mu$m.
+First, we used single-grain models with sizes ranging from 0.2 to 10 $\mu$m.
 Sizes larger than $\sim$10\,$\mu$m do not show significant differences in extinction properties at different wavelengths in the visible to near-infrared range.
 We note that for planetary rings, we expect the grain size range to show a power-law distribution with the exponent around three \citep{Brilliantov2015}.
-However, with the accuracy of the occultation measurements available, our primary goal was to identify the most dominant grain sizes.
+However, given the available accuracy of the occultation measurements, our primary goal was to identify the dominant grain sizes.
 In each case, we determined the best-fit models using least squares minimisation.
 The $\chi^2$ values were calculated as:

-where $f_i$\,=\,$1-p_{N,i}$ with $p_{N,i}$ being the normal measured opacity, and $df_i$ is its uncertainty in the different filters.
+where $f_i$\,=\,$(1-p_{N,i})$ denotes the normal fractional transmission, with $p_{N,i}$ the measured normal opacity, and $df_i$ its associated uncertainty in the different filters.
 After identifying the best-fit grain sizes, we mixed the single-grain solutions using two approaches: (1) mixing the same material with two-grain sizes close to each other and (2) mixing two materials with their preferred grain sizes.
 The cases with the lowest $\chi^2$ values are considered as our compositional solutions for the rings.

-Even though there have been a large number of occultation measurements since 2013, only a few sites could capture the very narrow C2R ring.
-With their remarkable sensitivity and sampling abilities, the JWST measurements provided a unique opportunity to enrich the existing observations of the secondary ring C2R. \ref{tab:c2r_meas} shows all the available measurements from 2013 on the C2R ring, where the JWST ones are the most well-sampled of all those measurements.
-Some of the earlier C2R measurements contain only one or two data points, resulting in an unresolved detection of the ring.
-Therefore, it is essential to have a good understanding of the $E_P$, $p_N$ and $W_r$ radial width values from previous observations and their associated uncertainties in the probability space.